Wall Modeling of Turbulent Flows with Varying Pressure Gradients Using Multi-Agent Reinforcement Learning: Conclusions

-Using multi-agent reinforcement learning, we develop two wall models capable of adapting to various pressure-gradient effects.
+Using MARL, we develop two wall models capable of adapting to varying pressure-gradient effects.
 These models are trained based on LES of low-Reynolds-number periodic-hill channel flow, each incorporating a different SGS model.
 Both models function as control policies for wall eddy viscosity, aiming to predict the correct wall-shear stress.
 During the training process, the optimized policy for each wall model is learned from LES with cooperating agents using the recovery of the correct wall-shear stress as a reward.
 The developed wall models are first validated in the LES of the periodic-hill configuration at the same Reynolds number of model training.
 The wall models provide good predictions of mean wall-shear stress, mean wall pressure, and the mean velocity as well as Reynolds stress in the flow field.
 The test results also show that the developed models outperform the EQWM.
 The performance of the developed models is further evaluated at two higher Reynolds numbers ($Re_H=19000$ and $37000$).
-Good predictions are obtained for the mean wall-shear stress and velocity statistics.
+The models achieve good predictions for the mean wall-shear stress, and show promising results for velocity statistics at $Re_H=19000$.

 To further investigate the applicability and robustness of the developed wall models, simulations of flow over the Boeing Gaussian bump at a moderately high Reynolds number are conducted.
 The flow geometry is consistent with the experiments \citep{gray2021new,gray2022experimental,gray2022benchmark,gluzman2022simplified}, and the Reynolds number based on the freestream velocity and the width of the bump is $2\times10^6$.
 The results of mean skin friction and pressure on the bump surface and the velocity statistics of the flow field are compared to those from the EQWM simulations and published experimental data sets.
 It shows that the developed wall models successfully capture the acceleration and deceleration of the TBL on the bump surface.
 In addition, these models offer more accurate predictions of skin friction around the peak of the bump, and their performance in predicting wall pressure and the velocity field is comparable to that of the EQWM.